Python-SIP/sip/sphinx/directives.rst

 property.  *getter* is the Python name of the getter method and must refer to a method in the same class.  *setter* is the Python name of the optional setter method and must refer to a method in the same class.

+The :directive:`%Docstring` directive is used to specify the property's optional docstring.

 For example::